-At this school intersection, you can turn left to continue, or turn right to see the town church.
+At this school intersection, you can turn left to continue, or turn right to see the town church, which we did.
 We decided since the first café was closed, we would look for another one before leaving town, as they are often near the town church.

-We were also happy to see the the church was open, with a surprisingly nice altar.
+We were also happy to see the church was open, with a surprisingly nice altar.
 We were lucky to be there when the church was being cleaned.

 We inquired of one of the locals in the church if there was a café nearby.
 We were pointed in the direction of the Taberna del Carpio, south of the church about 250 meters, and along the main road, the AV-804 (see the interactive map).
 We set off to this tavern, and what? as the sign on the door said, it was also closed for two weeks, and so sorry for the inconvenience!

 We sadly returned to the church, to sit in its yard and have our break there, eating our meager rations from our pack.
 From Cardeñosa to Gotarrendura, there is nothing, so any chance for a coffee break had been officially ended in this moment.
 And so it is.

 Then, out of nowhere came the familiar blare of a horn.
 Could it be the bread truck announcing its arrival in the center of town?
 Rich jumped up and ran to the sound of the horn to buy some bread.

 Several minutes later he returned with a grin on his face.
 It was not the bread truck, however, it was a food vendor instead.
 He had purchased a wedge of delicious hard cheese from the region, called Manchego, and some fabulous tasting Spanish olives!
 It was wonderful having these treats.
 The Camino provides!